kbulygin/spacy-dev/README.md

 # General description

-These files were used to fix https://github.com/explosion/spaCy/issues/2901.
+These files were originally used to fix https://github.com/explosion/spaCy/issues/2901.
 I publish them for reproducability and because they could help others who are new to making changes with GitHub.

 # Usage (as a boilerplate)